aollivierre/PowerShell-Youtube-dl/README.md

 # CHANGE LOG

 	2.0.3	May 7th, 2018
 		!!!
-FULL REINSTALL IS REQUIRED FOR THIS VERSION. !!!
+FULL RE-INSTALL IS REQUIRED FOR THIS VERSION !!!
 Just updating the script file won't cut it.
 		\scripts folder has been removed and youtube-dl.ps1 file moved to root folder.
 		DownloadArchive.txt split up into two separate files.
 One for video and one for audio.
 		Changes and fixes to updating and installing.